pmjose/Snowflake_Intelligence_AI_mobile_fiber/unstructured_docs/network/5G_Network_Strategy_2025.md

 # Cloud Communications Roadmap 2025
-**Gamma Communications - Technology Strategy**
+**Snowmobile Telco - Technology Strategy**

 ## Executive Summary

-This document outlines Gamma's cloud communications technology roadmap for 2025 and beyond.
-As the UK market accelerates its transition from legacy telephony to cloud-based unified communications, Gamma is investing in platform modernisation, AI capabilities, and enhanced integrations to maintain market leadership.
+This document outlines Snowmobile Telco's cloud communications technology roadmap for 2025 and beyond.
+As the UK market accelerates its transition from legacy telephony to cloud-based unified communications, Snowmobile Telco is investing in platform modernisation, AI capabilities, and enhanced integrations to maintain market leadership.

 ---